influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 Group together aggregates for one or more measurements over a given interval.

-The following scenario groups together data by one or more context values that changes the state.
+The following scenario groups together data by one or more context values that creates changes in the state.

 {{% note %}}
 If you have a retention period on your bucket, you need to update your Cloud to the [usage-based plan](/influxdb/cloud/account-management/pricing-plans/#usage-based-plan) in order for the query to work.